Mikea15/mikea15.github.io/_posts/2012-07-26-multi-threaded-tcp-server-in-csharp.md

     }
 }</pre>

-_Note: Just change the &#8220;5555&#8221; to whatever you want.
-That&#8217;s the port the server will be listening to.
+_Note: Just change the "5555" to whatever you want.
+That's the port the server will be listening to.
 Or even better, ask for it when launching the application or store it in a configuration file. ;)_

-**Note:** This is far from a optimal solution and shouldn&#8217;t be used in real life applications.
+**Note:** This is far from a optimal solution and shouldn't be used in real life applications.
 This tutorial only introduces some concepts, namely, Threads, TCP listeners and TCP Clients.
 You should know that each thread created will use 1Mb of memory, so its easy to see where this approach is not good.
-If lots of client connections come in, you&#8217;ll quickly see the memory ramp up.
+If lots of client connections come in, you'll quickly see the memory ramp up.
 A better way to manage this would be to create a limited amount of threads, and set the clients on queues, re-using threads as the jobs finish, and so on.
-A new, better way of creating a Multi-Threaded Server would be using Task, from the Task Parallel Library, but I&#8217;ll talk more on that later. :)
+A new, better way of creating a Multi-Threaded Server would be using Task, from the Task Parallel Library, but I'll talk more on that later. :)